fstrauf/tokenomicsDAO/docs/evaluation_framework.md

 - How was the supply initially allocated among investors, community, core team, etc?
 - Are there any holder(s) with a significant stake that could drive material selling pressure upon vesting?
 - What is the vesting schedule for the largest holders?
+- For tokens with liquidity mining programs, do farming rewards accrue to early investors/team members even when their tokens are still locked?

 ***Types of allocations***
 - ecosystem incentives: to my understanding this means everything that encourages people to engage with the ecosystem. so this can be staking/LP rewards, bounties, in-game rewards, rewards for participation in DAOs etc